edgedb/edgedb/docs/datamodel/index.rst

     In EdgeDB 5, databases were replaced by branches.

+.. versionadded:: 5.0

+    In EdgeDB 5, databases were replaced by branches.

 Each instance can contain several **databases**, each with a unique name.
 At the time of creation, all instances contain a single default database called ``edgedb``.
 All incoming queries are executed